Moving to the UK requires a lot of preparation; this checklist outlines all the steps you need to take before and after you move to the UK.

 - Childminders: Self-employed carers who usually care for the child in their own home and who need to be registered with a regulatory authority.

-- Children’s centres: Run by the local authority and offering services including childcare, early years education, healthcare and family support.
+- Children’s centers: Run by the local authority and offering services including childcare, early years education, healthcare and family support.

 - Day nurseries: Varying in type (private, voluntary, local authority, workplace) and offering places for children aged up to five.